 So how does this help you as a job hunter?
 Using a simple Google hack, you can search these sites for all jobs listed with the keywords you want (like ‘sales manager’ and “inside sales’).

 Simply head over to Google and enter “site:[Name of the site you want to search] “[search term]”.
 So, to look for sales jobs on Greenhouse, I’d Google site:greenhouse.io “sales” and get a list of all jobs listed on the site with ‘sales’ in the title.

 11. Individual VC firm websites

-Venture Capital firms (the people throwing millions of dollars at startups with big dreams) have a vested interest in stacking their portfolio companies with the best talent, and will often list open positions—including sales jobs—on their own sites.
+Venture Capital firms (the people throwing millions of dollars at startups with big dreams—for very good reason) have a vested interest in stacking their portfolio companies with the best talent, and will often list open positions—including sales jobs—on their own sites.

 Start by making a list of VCs that specialize in the kinds of companies you want to work for (you can search this VC Directory or this Wikipedia article to find all of the big players).
 Then, use that same Google hack to search each page and see if anything comes up.

 Over to you